-For decades, the market has seen the need and importance of collecting data grow.
+For decades, the market has seen an increase in the need for and importance of collecting data.
 Unfortunately, we began collecting data without really knowing what we were going to do with it or how new technologies would need the data formatted.
-This has led to many having a unique setup on how their data is stored, where it was stored, and their own unique set of obstacles and nuances with their data.
+This has led to many having a unique setup on how their data is stored, where it was stored, and their own personalized set of obstacles and nuances with their data.

 - Does the data have many outliers that might affect the model?